anatolykabakov/demorobot/REMOTE/README.md

 DELAY
 Character conversion

-Needs to be corrected/reworked and commented out/
+Needs to be corrected/reworked and commented out.